Frequently Asked Questions

 • Incitement of Imminent Lawless Behavior: Speech advocating for the use of force or lawbreaking where it is directed to inciting or producing imminent lawless action and is likely to incite or produce such action.

-• Fighting Words: Speech that tends to incite an immediate and violent response from an average person.
-As an important consideration, speech can not be restricted simply because some deem it to be upsetting or hurtful, and speaking generally about a topic that others may consider controversial or offensive typically will remain protected.
-The fighting words exception normally does not apply to speakers addressing a crowd on campus but may apply to speakers addressing specific individuals in the immediate area, no matter the size of the crowd (i.e., words directed to a person that are so abusive that they tend to incite an immediate physical retaliation).
+• Fighting Words: Face-to-face speech that tends to incite an immediate and violent response from an average person.
+Speech cannot be restricted simply because some deem it to be upsetting or hurtful, and speaking generally about a topic that others may consider controversial or offensive remain protected.
+The fighting words exception does not apply to speakers addressing a crowd on campus but may apply to speakers addressing a specific individual in the immediate area, no matter the size of the crowd (i.e., words directed to a person that are so abusive that they tend to incite immediate physical retaliation).

-• True Threats: Speech meant to communicate a serious expression of an intent to commit an act of unlawful violence to an individual; speech that promotes and incites actual, immediate and imminent violence and harm (i.e., when a reasonable person would view the speech as a serious intent to harm and there is the prospect of immediate execution).
+• True Threats: Speech meant to communicate a serious expression of an intent to commit an act of unlawful violence to a particular individual or group of individuals.

 • Harassment or Discrimination: Severe, pervasive and objectively offensive harassment that deprives the individual of equal access to resources.